 Of our members, 27 of the largest public power utilities are part of the Large Public Power Council.
 Some of our members belong to the Transmission Access Policy Study Group.
-The Association works with LPPC and TAPS on public policy and advocacy.
+APPA works with LPPC and TAPS on public policy and advocacy.

 Public Power by State

 If your utility's information is incorrect or incomplete, please let us know using this form.

 Associate membership is offered to various types of organizations and individuals, include companies that provide goods and services to the industry, community choice aggregators, for-profit private wholesale and retail energy providers, government entities, educational institutions, nonprofits, and students.